-Type cd ../2_calibrate/ in the Tk Console.
-Open the parameter file par_silicon_ions_NEWO.1.inp in your text editor.
+- 1 Type cd .../2\calibrate/ in the Tk Console. - 2 Open the parameter file par\silicon\ions\NEW0.1.inp in your text editor.
 Notice that the file has three sections.
 The first two give energy function parameters for harmonic bonds and harmonic angle bending between two bonds, respectively.
 The last gives the parameters for the non-bonded interactions.
 You may close the file now.

-We take the non-bonded parameters, as well as the values for the partial charges on the Si and N atoms we applied in siliconNitridePsf.tcl, from quantum mechanical calculations employing a biased Hessian method (John A. Wendell and William A. Goddard III, Journal of Chemical Physics 97, 5048-5062 (1992)).
-However, the bonded interactions from the same source lead to a dielectric constant for the material that is too small.
+We take the non-bonded parameters, as well as the values for the partial charges on the Si and N atoms in siliconNitridePsf.tcl, from quantum mechanical calculations using the biased Hessian method (John A. Wendell and William A. Goddard III, Journal of Chemical Physics 97, 5048-5062 (1992)).
+However, the bonded interactions from the same source lead to a dielectric constant that is practically the same as a vacuum (1.0).
 To overcome this, we set the bonded interaction constants to be much lower than those given in the reference.
 In this section, we'll set them to 0.1 kcal/(mol Å).
-To match the experimental dielectric constant we include in our force field harmonic constraint forces, which can easily be applied in NAMD, that pull each atom of Si_3N_4 towards its equilibrium position in the Si_3N_4 crystal.
-It is the spring constant associated with these constraint forces that we will calibrate to reproduce the experimentally-determined dielectric constant of Si_3N_4 .
+To match the experimental dielectric constant we include in our force field harmonic restraints, which can easily be applied in NAMD, that pull each atom of Si3N4 towards its equilibrium position in the Si3N4 crystal.
+It is the spring constant associated with these constraint forces that we will calibrate to reproduce the experimentally-determined dielectric constant of Si3N4.